-Mr. Hector Euches: Can my hon.
-Friend say what provisions is being made for giving compensation in the case of those officials who are prematurely retired through no fault of their own?
+Mr. Hector Hughes: Can right hon.
+Friend say what provision is being made for giving compensation in the case of those officials who are prematurely retired through no fault or their own?

-Mr. Roos-Williams: All that will be dealt with in the statement.
+Mr. Rees-Williams: All that will be dealt with in the statement.

-FAWZI EL KAUEJI (Column 1938)
+FAWZI EL KAUKJI (Column 1938)

-40. Mr. Janmer asked the Secretary of State for the Colonies if he is aware that Favzi el Kaukji is in Palestine, and as he is on the special list for detention on entering Palestine, what steps have been taken to detain him.
+40 .
+Mr. Jenner asked the Secretary of State for the Colonies if he is aware that Fawzi el Kaukji is in Palestine, and as he is on the special list for detention on entering Palestine, what steps have been taken to detain him.

-Mr. Rece-Williams: No, Sir.
-Various reports have been received by the Palestine Government of the presence of Fawzi el Kaukji in Palestine, but I am informed by the Righ Commissioner that they have not been substantiated and that it is not believed that he is at present in the country.
+Mr. Rees-Williams: No, Sir.
+Various reports have been received by the Government of Palestine the presence of Fawzi el Kaukji in Palestine, but I am informed by the High Commissioner that they have not been substantiated and that it is not believed that he is at present in the country.

-...
-DERMINATION OF THE MANDALE (Columns 337-339) /Written answer/
+TERMINATION OF THE MANDATE (Columns 337-339) [Written answer]

-Sir R. Glyn asked the Becretary of State for the Colonies how the Government intend to meet the responsibility of the British administration to hold the situation in Jerusalem and the special international area so that the International Regime takes over responsibility in a suitable atmosphere when coming into existence two nonths after the evacuation of the Armed Forces of the Mandatory Power has been completed in accordance with the resolution of the United Nations Assembly.
+Sir R. Glyn asked the Secretary of State for the Colonies how the Government intend to meet the responsibility of the British administration to hold this situation Jerusalem and the special international area so that the International Regime takes over responsibility in a suitable atmosphere when coming into existence two months after the termination of the Armed Forces of the Mandatory Power has been completed in accordance with the resolution of the United Nations Assembly.
 Mr. Rees-Williams: The responsibility of His Majesty's Government will cease on the termination of the Mandate.
-The question of arrangements for the administration after that date is one for the United Estimes.
+The question of arrangements for the administration after that date is one for the United Nations.

-CAIRO-HAIFA TRAIN OUTRAGE (Columns 33 - 34)
+$\underline{1\ March-CAIRO-HAIFA\ TRAIN\ OUTRAGE}\ \ (Columns\ 33-34)\ [Written\ answer]$

-Mr. Eden (by Private Notice) asked the Secretary of State for the Colonies whether he has any statement to make on the mining of the Cairo-Haifa train yesterday.
+Sir R. Eden (by Private notice) asked the Secretary of State for the Colonies whether he any statement to make on the mining of the Cairo-Haifa train yesterday.

-Mr. Rees-Williams: I have been asked to reply.
+Mr. Rees-Williams has been asked to reply.

-It is with the deepest possible regret that His Majesty's Government announce that at approximately 8.40 in the morning of 29th February the passenger train from Mantara to Haifa was blown up by unknown persons a short distance north of Rehovoth railway station.
-The train consisted of 13 coaches, five of which were military, and the last three coaches which contained military personnel only were completely wrecked.
-The following casualties, all British Service personnel, were caused by the explosion: dead 27; dangerously wounded, six; seriously wounded, nime; slightly wounded, 20.
-The casualties were cleared by 10.30 a.m. and were admitted to the British Military Hospital at Beer Yancov.
+It is with the deepest possible regret that His Majesty; Government announce that at approximately 8.40 in the morning of 29th February the passenger train from Kantara to Haifa was blown up by unknown persons a short distance north of Rehovoth railway station.
+This train consisted of 13 coaches, five of which were military, and the last three coaches which contained military personnel only were completely weeks.
+The following casualties, all British Service personnel, were caused by the explosion: dead 27; dangerously wounded, six, seriously wounded, nine; slightly wounded, 20.
+The casualties were cleared by 10.30 a.m. and were admitted to the British Military Hospital at Beer Yaacov.

-On investigation it was found that four charges had been laid under alcepers approximately 10 yards apart.
-Three of these had been detonated and the fourth, which failed to explode, was found to contain 100 lbs. of annoual in sandbags.
+On investigation it was found that four charges had been laid under sleepers approximately 10 yards apart.
+Three of these had been detonated and the fourth, which failed to explode, was found to contain 100 lbs. of ammonia in sandbags.
 All four charges were wired to an ignition point in an orange grove 300 yards from the track.
-Ho assistance was given to military personnel who were carrying out investigations, by persons in the locality.
-There is as yet no information available as to the identity of persons responsible for this outrage, except a report that the Stern Gang have olaimed responsibility.
-March (cont'd) I wish, on behalf of His Majesty's Government and the Government of Palestine, to express deep sympathy with the relatives of those who lost their lives as a reult of this shocking outrage.
+No assistance was given to military personnel who were carrying out investigations, by persons in the locality.
+There is as yet no information available as to the identity of persons responsible for this outrage, except a report that the Stem Gang have claimed responsibility.

+I wish, on behalf of His Majesty's Government and the Government of Palestine to express deep sympathy with the relatives of those who lost their lives is a result of this shocking outrage.